TusharJain07/FinTrack--Personal-Finance-Dashboard/README.md

 # FinTrack — Personal Finance Dashboard

-**FinTrack** is a fully self-contained, single-file HTML personal finance dashboard — no frameworks, no server, no installation required.
+**FinTrack** is a fully self-contained, personal finance dashboard — no frameworks, no server, no installation required.
 You simply download one `.html` file, open it in any browser, and your entire financial tracking system is ready to use.
 All data is saved locally in your browser's `localStorage`.

 > It was designed for the Indian financial context — amounts are displayed in ₹ (Indian Rupees) with proper Lakh/Crore formatting — but the structure and concepts are universally applicable.